I work with several companies and links to any products within posts are affiliate.

 Make sacrifices, simplify your life and you’re more able to give your best self to the things that matter most.

-Enjoy that cocoa, make those memories, have a JOYFUL holiday season!
+Enjoy that cocoa, make those memories, have a JOYFUL holiday season that you will love!

-Today is our Babywise Friendly Blog Network Pinterest Day, be sure to visit all of the fellow bloggers who are posting on the topic of Christmas:
+Today is our Babywise Friendly Blog Network Pinterest Day, be sure to visit all of the fellow bloggers who are posting on the topic of Christmas and their holiday

 - Chronicles of a Babywise Mom: The Symbolism Behind Your Christmas Decorations